An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and Critical Care: Discussion

 \subsection{Cross-Institutional Generalizability and Its Implications}

-The consistency of performance patterns we have observed between MIMIC-IV-ED (single-center) and eICU (multicenter) databases point towards potential for clinical AI utility.
-Healthcare AI systems frequently fail when deployed outside their training environment due to population drift, documentation differences, or institutional practices.
-Our results suggest that the relative advantages of different model architectures—particularly ensemble robustness to class imbalance—generalize well and could pave the way towards muti-cohort validation, i.e., training on MIMIC-IV-ED and testing on eICU or vice versa.
-However, such a scenario would require considerable standardization and harmonization of the databases to enable such evaluations.
+The broadly consistent degradation patterns observed across MIMIC-IV-ED (single-centre) and eICU (multi-centre) provide some evidence that the relationship between class imbalance and model performance reflects algorithmic properties rather than purely dataset-specific artefacts.
+This cross-institutional reproducibility is a meaningful nugget of insight, as healthcare AI systems frequently encounter distribution shift when deployed outside their training environment.

-This could have implications for federated learning approaches and multi-institutional AI collaboratives.
-Rather than requiring extensive local validation for each model type, healthcare systems can leverage real-world evidence from other institutions to inform architecture selection.
-The reproducibility we showed could potentially reduce the barrier to adoption and supports the development of standardized approaches to clinical AI deployment.
+However, the cross-dataset consistency observed here is primarily at the level of degradation \emph{patterns} rather than absolute performance levels or model rankings.
+The relative ordering of model families differed notably between the two datasets particularly for foundation-based models indicating that cross-institutional consistency cannot be assumed for all model comparisons.
+Absolute F1 scores varied substantially between datasets and tasks, reflecting differences in patient complexity, outcome prevalence, label granularity, and data quality.
+Local calibration and validation therefore remain essential even when leveraging evidence from other institutions to inform initial model selection.

-However, this applies to relative performance patterns rather than absolute performance levels.
-While XGBoost consistently outperformed TabNet across institutions, the absolute F1 scores varied between datasets or even tasks on the same dataset, reflecting differences in patient complexity, outcome prevalence, and data quality.
-Local calibration and validation remain complementary and indispensable even when leveraging cross-institutional evidence for architecture selection.
+These observations have implications for federated learning and multi-institutional AI collaboratives.
+Evidence that degradation patterns are broadly reproducible may support shared guidelines for model selection under imbalance, but the dataset-dependence of foundation model performance suggests that generalized recommendations should be made cautiously, and that cross-institutional validation ideally in prospective rather than retrospective settings is necessary before strong conclusions can be drawn.